kevonrochester/post-install-config/README.md

 We will create Critical Outage , Personal Cpu Issues , Equipment Request , and password Reset but again the names doesn't matter you can make it whatever you want it to be.
 Click - Add New Help Topic > Add Topic ( when you completed your settings).

-That completes this tutorial of the main Features used in OsTicket
+That completes this tutorial of the Post-Install Configuration in OsTicket